kevinhwong1/KevinHWong_Notebook/_posts/2019-12-05-DNA-RNA-Extractions-Thermal-Transplant-Porites-Trial-3.md

 ### Soft Homogenization
 1. Thaw samples from -80 &deg;C.
 2. Add 500 μl of RNA/DNA shield to make the total volume 1 mL
-3. Add ~0.25 μl of 0.5mm glass beads to each sample
+3. Add ~0.25 ml of 0.5mm glass beads to each sample
-4. Vortex for 2 minutes.
+4. Vortex for 3 minutes.
 Leave the settings on and on max power.
-5. Remove supernatant from the bead tube and place in a new 1.5 microcentrifuge tube labeled on the side with the extraction sample number and today's date.
+5. Remove 700 μl of  the supernatant from the bead tube and place in a new 1.5 microcentrifuge tube labeled on the side with the extraction sample number and today's date.
 Label the cap of the microcentrifuge tube with the sample number.
 This supernatant will become the sample for "soft homogenization".
+6. Add another 500 μl of RNA/DNA shield to the bead tube.
+7. Vortex on max for 1 minute.
+8. Remove 400 μl of  the supernatant from the bead tube and transfer to the remainder of the supernatant.
+9. Centrifuge at 16,000 rcf for 30 seconds to remove debris.
+10. Transfer 1000 μl of the supernatant to a new, labelled 5 ml centrifuge tube.
-6. Add 300 μl of sample, 30 μl of Proteinase K digestion buffer (10:1 ratio of sample:digestion buffer), and 15 μl of Proteinase K (2:1 ratio of digestion buffer:Proteinase K) to a new 1.5 mL microcentrifuge tube.
+11. Add 100 μl of Proteinase K digestion buffer (10:1 ratio of sample:digestion buffer), and 50 μl of Proteinase K (2:1 ratio of digestion buffer:Proteinase K) to the 5 mL centrifuge tube. **Total Volume = 1100 μl**
-7. Vortex and spin down all tubes.
+12. Vortex and spin down all tubes.
-8. Place bead tubes and leftover supernatant tubes (~300 μl) in -80 &deg;C freezer.

 ## Zymo Duet RNA DNA Extractions